centrifugal/centrifugo/docs/content/server/private_channels.md

     Connection token and private channel subscription token are different entities.
 Though both are JWT and you can generate them using any JWT library.

 !!! import
-    Even when use subscribeEndpoint to get subscription tokens for private channel, connection token is still needed when connect to the ws server.
-Otherwise, you'll got a "103 permission denied" error
+    Even when authorizing subscription to private channel with private subscription JWT you should set a proper connection JWT for a client as it provides user authentication details to Centrifugo.

 ## Claims